 Pregnancy and Opioid Withdrawal Management

-Abusing opioids during pregnancy can have several harmful effects on the mother and fetus, or neonate.
+Abusing opioids during pregnancy can have several harmful effects on the mother, fetus, or neonate.
 Abstinence treatment for pregnant mothers is usually not available, so methadone maintenance is the standard approach to opioid withdrawal treatment.

 A baby may be dependent on methadone at birth and may sometimes need to go through withdrawal.
+Fortunately, the risk of birth defects is low as long as healthcare is adequate.
 If withdrawal from methadone opioid withdrawal treatment is carried out during pregnancy, it should be done slowly within the second trimester.

 Pregnant methadone-maintained women have been found to decrease narcotic use and experience improved health and prenatal care.
+Fetuses experienced improved growth and perinatal outcomes.
 Continued use of alcohol, tobacco, cocaine, marijuana, and other illegal substances only served to diminish the results.

-Buprenorphine maintenance is a more recent development, with over 300 pregnancies studied.
+Buprenorphine maintenance is a more recent development, with over 300 pregnancies studied and good fetal outcomes.
 Buprenorphine appears comparable to methadone-maintenance therapy.

 One study showed that babies born to buprenorphine-maintained mothers had shorter hospital stays compared to mothers on methadone.
 The long-term effects of buprenorphine maintenance for pregnant women are yet to be determined.